Vinayvasantham/DevOps_Assessment/README.md

 6.Accessing the SFTP Endpoint:

   - Once deployed, you will receive the SFTP server hostname (e.g., s-51c4b380aa6a4d12a.server.transfer.eu-west-1.amazonaws.com).
 Use        this hostname to configure your SFTP client for file uploads.

+7.After Connecting to SFTP Endpoint from MobXterm or WINSCP:

+  - When uploading files from local to remote s3 bucket entry path would be "{/username}" provided in terraform.tfvars files (Ex:- /agency1/example.json)